matplotlib/matplotlib/doc/api/api_changes.rst

 properties (either using the setter methods or an attribute/property).

-The behavior of `matplotlib.Artist.update` is slightly changed to return a list of the returned values from the setter methods to avoid changing the API of `matplotlib.Artist.set` and `matplotlib.artist.setp`.
+The behavior of `matplotlib.Artist.update` is slightly changed to return a list of the values returned from the setter methods to avoid changing the API of `matplotlib.Artist.set` and `matplotlib.artist.setp`.

-The keys passed into `matplotlib.Artist.update` are now converted to lower case before being processed to match the behavior of `matplotlib.Artist.set` and `matplotlib.artist.setp`.
-This should not break any user code because there are no set methods with capitals in the names, however going forward this puts a constraint on naming properties.
+The keys passed into `matplotlib.Artist.update` are now converted to lower case before being processed, to match the behavior of `matplotlib.Artist.set` and `matplotlib.artist.setp`.
+This should not break any user code because there are no set methods with capitals in their names, but this puts a constraint on naming properties in the future.

 `Legend` initializers gain edgecolor and facecolor kwargs